 Deep neural networks (DNNs) are a complex piece of machine learning architecture for AI (artificial learning) that require numerous parameters to learn to predict outputs.
 DNNs can, however, be “pruned,” thereby reducing the computational burden and model size.
 A few years ago, the “lottery ticket hypothesis” took the machine learning world by storm.
 The hypothesis stated that a randomly initialized DNN contains subnetworks that achieve accuracy equivalent to the original DNN after training.
 The larger the network, the more “lottery tickets” for successful optimization.
 These lottery tickets thus allow “pruned” sparse neural networks to achieve accuracies equivalent to more complex, “dense” networks, thereby reducing overall computational burdens and power consumptions.

 One technique to find such subnetworks is the hidden neural network (HNN) algorithm, which uses AND logic (where the output is only high when all the inputs are high) on the initialized random weights and a “binary mask” called a “supermask” (Fig. 1).
 The supermask, defined by the top-k% highest scores, denotes the unselected and selected connections as 0 and 1, respectively.
 The HNN helps reduce computational efficiency from the software side.
-However, the computation of neural networks also requires improvements in the hardware components.
+However, the computation of neural networks also requires improvements in hardware.

-Traditional DNN accelerators offer high performance, but they do not consider the power consumption caused by external memory access.
+Traditional DNN accelerators offer high performance, but they do not factor the power consumption caused by external memory access.
 Now, researchers from Tokyo Institute of Technology (Tokyo Tech), led by Professors Jaehoon Yu and Masato Motomura, have developed a new accelerator chip called “Hiddenite,” which can calculate hidden neural networks with drastically improved power consumption.
 “Reducing the external memory access is the key to reducing power consumption.
 Currently, achieving high inference accuracy requires large models.
 But this increases external memory access to load model parameters.
 Our main motivation behind the development of Hiddenite was to reduce this external memory access,” explains Prof. Motomura.
 Their study will feature in the upcoming International Solid-State Circuits Conference (ISSCC) 2022, a prestigious international conference showcasing the pinnacles of achievement in integrated circuits.

 “Hiddenite” stands for Hidden Neural Network Inference Tensor Engine and is the first HNN inference chip.
 The Hiddenite architecture (Fig. 2) offers three-fold benefits to reduce external memory access and achieve high energy efficiency.
 The first is that it offers the on-chip weight generation for re-generating weights by using a random number generator.
 This eliminates the need to access the external memory and store the weights.
 The second benefit is the provision of the “on-chip supermask expansion,” which reduces the number of supermasks that need to be loaded by the accelerator.
-The third improvement offered by the Hiddenite chip is the high-density four-dimensional (4D) parallel processor that maximizes data re-use during the computational process, thereby improving efficiency.
+The third improvement offered by the Hiddenite chip is the high-density four-dimensional (4D) parallel processor that maximizes data reuse during the computational process, thereby improving efficiency.